alex-the-pigeon/AlexKaracsay_T1A3/readme.md

 ### **Installation**

 - Python 3
-- PyPi packages: Art, Colored, rich.prompt
+- PyPi packages: Art 5.9, Colored 1.4.4, Clear 2.0.0

 Information on how to install program here:

 ### **Features**
  An interactive menu utelising loops:
  - Player is presented with multiple options that have a corresponding number.
 When user input is collected, the appropriate response will run.
 For example, player selects option 1 and story 1 will run.

 User input:
 - Upon entering a story the player will be asked several questions and prompted to answer in the terminal.
 This input is collected and then **output** to the story at the end.